-The University of Arizona Biosphere 2 has a unique history that has led to its current purpose and mission in the College of Science to serve as a center for research, outreach, teaching and life-long learning about Earth, its living systems, and its place in the universe.
+The University of Arizona Biosphere 2 has a unique history that has led to its current purpose and mission in the College of Science to serve as a center for research, outreach, teaching, and life-long learning about Earth, its living systems, and its place in the universe.
 The name “Biosphere 2” derives from the idea that it is modeled after Earth, the first biosphere.
-There are five ecosystems under glass including: ocean, mangrove wetlands, tropical rainforest, savanna grassland, and fog desert.
+There are five ecosystems under our glass including: ocean, mangrove wetlands, tropical rainforest, savanna grassland, and fog desert.

-Visits to Biosphere 2 include a comprehensive tour of the facility with an interactive discussion of the Biosphere 2 project through time; a look inside “under-the-glass” at the biological systems within the structure; exposure to past and current research underway, including an emphasis on the current flagship study: the Landscape Evolution Observatory (LEO).
+A visits to Biosphere 2 includes a comprehensive tour of the facility with an interactive discussion of the Biosphere 2 project through time; a look “under the glass” at the biological systems within the structure; and exposure to past and current research underway, with an emphasis on the current flagship study, the Landscape Evolution Observatory (LEO).
 The tour can easily be made relevant to current classroom study in consultation with the teacher beforehand.

 Science Fields: Biology, Earth Sciences, Ecology, Marine Biology, Hydrology, and General Science

-Schedule: Dates available year-round.
-Teachers may reserve a visit time by contacting email@example.com To make an immediate group booking, please call 520-838-6192 between 9am-4pm.
+Schedule: Dates are available year-round.
+Teachers may reserve a visit time by contacting email@example.com.
+To make an immediate group booking, please call 520-838-6192 between 9am-4pm.

-Tour Cost: $10 (July - December) or $12 (January - June) per student with a minimum of 20 students.
-For smaller group sizes please contact us.
+Tour Cost: $10 (July - December) or $12 (January - June) per student with a minimum of 20 students and 2 chaperones.
+For smaller group sizes, please contact us.

-Consider adding a hands-on, standards-based activity to your Biosphere 2 experience (*additional cost)!
-Enriching environmental science lessons for students visiting Biosphere 2.:
+Consider adding a hands-on, NGSS standards-based activity to your Biosphere 2 experience!
+Enriching environmental science lessons for students visiting Biosphere 2 include: